kgklein/PLUME/ford_project.md

 lorem ipsum

-Publications using the PLUME code can be found in our NASA ADS Library (hyper link here)
+Publications using the PLUME code can be found in our [NASA ADS Library](https://ui.adsabs.harvard.edu/public-libraries/RWGonkVgRpOaTizvWwsjKg).

 ---